 A player straddling the blue line falls to the ice while the boot of their skate remains in contact with the Neutral Zone.
 The puck crosses the blue line at the same time.
 Are they considered to be offside?
-No. Rule Reference 630(a).

 The word "skate" in the Rule refers to the blade or the boot of the skate.